 |

-Excellent writing is
+Excellent writing is one

-settlement demands, concise pleadings, and winning briefs.
+demands, concise pleadings, and winning briefs.

 Because writing is one of his passions, Andy spends many hours outside